-There is a large selection of regulatory documents in school, many of which are also on our school website.
+There is a large selection of regulatory documents and policies in school, many of which are also on our school website in the 'About Us' section.

 If you are unable to find the information that you need from the website, please ask at the school office.